ghosteau/OverlordDiscordBot/README.md

 # Overlord Discord Bot -- Official Codebase
 *Quick note: due to some file sizes, particularly with the transformer models, the pre-saved models could not be uploaded and are missing from this codebase.
-I apologize.
+I apologize.*
+*Once I upload the model on Hugging Face, I will link it here!*

 BOT COMMANDS:
 ____________________________________________________________________